primait/prima_opentelemetry_ex/README.md

 to your dependencies and you are good to go.

 What's covered:
+- HTTPoison - to trace the http calls you make to external system and to pass along the trace context
 - Plug - to link your phoenix/plug handled requests with client spans as parents
 - Absinthe - to trace your GraphQL resolutions in a single span
 - Ecto - to trace your database transactions in a single span